aquilesC/aquiles.me/content/scipreneurs/Playbook/06_Developing Entrepreneurial Mindset.md

 Developing an entrepreneurial mindset is a continuous process.

 It's about embracing change, learning from experiences, and staying committed to growth.
-By cultivating these qualities, you prepare yourself not just for success in business, but for a rewarding and dynamic entrepreneurial journey.
+By cultivating these qualities, you prepare yourself not just for business success, but for a rewarding and dynamic entrepreneurial journey.
 ## Importance of Continuous Learning and Adaptability

 In my journey as an entrepreneur, I've realized that continuous learning and adaptability aren't just nice-to-have attributes; they're essential for survival and success in the business world.
 Let me break down why these are so crucial.